leangjia/blender_docs/manual/render/cycles/render_settings/sampling.rst

 *Adaptive Sampling* is a technique to speed up rendering by terminating sampling for a particular pixel early.
-This works by computing how much a pixel changes while samples are computed, if the pixel does not change more than a certain amount, Cycles will stop computing samples for that pixel.
+This works by computing how much a pixel changes (the variance) while samples are computed, if the pixel does not change more than a certain amount, Cycles will stop computing samples for that pixel.
 *Adaptive Sampling* can be enabled/disabled with the checkbox in the panel header.

 Min Samples
    The minimum AA samples that must be computed before checking for variance.
-   Zero is an automatic setting based on the total number of AA samples
+   Zero is an automatic setting based on the total number of AA samples.

 Noise Threshold
    The amount of variation between samples before terminating sampling.
    Smaller values will give more accurate results, using more samples, but increase rendering times.
-   Zero is an automatic setting based on the total number of AA samples
+   Zero is an automatic setting based on the total number of AA samples.

 Advanced